leplatrem/blog.mathieu-leplatre.info/content/Dev/poucave.rst

 We had one major false negative.
 Fortunately the issue was raised by another system.
 We improved the check and now feel better.

-To conclude, I know with certainty that this little healthcheck application, with the live diagram, has changed the way we see and apprehend our service.
+To conclude, I know with certainty that this little healthcheck application, with the live diagram, has changed the way we see and understand our services.
 Compared to linear problem solving, system thinking is complex.
 Seeing things as a whole and being able to understand interdependance and causal loops is really helpful.
 Everyone can now see all the moving pieces in one place, and can be reasonably reassured that the service is working well if checks are green, which also makes customer care easier for us.

 In addition to this success, several teams expressed their interest in adding their own checks or running their instance for their service :) If you too are interested in using it in your organization, go on!
 Nothing is hard-coded and adding your own checks and SVG diagram is fairly easy!
 Don't hesitate to get in touch of course.